Trauma Prevention Initiative - Data and Evaluation

 TPI receives annual data from the LA County Emergency Medical Services Agency that includes assault-related trauma hospital visits.
 Trauma visits include severe injuries that are transported to hospitals with a trauma center designation, where individuals receive specialized care for violence related injuries, including shootings, stabbings, and blunt force.

-Between 2016 and 2017, the first year that HBVI was implemented, TPI communities saw an 18% reduction in assault-related trauma hospital visits, compared to a 12% reduction in LA County Overall; and reduced their burden of countywide assault-related trauma hospital visits from 13% to 12%.
+Between 2023 and 2024, TPI communities saw an 11.6% reduction in assault-related trauma hospital visit rates, compared to a 4.4% reduction in LA County overall.

 Crime Trends

-TPI receives monthly crime data from the Los Angeles County Sheriff’s Department.
-This includes Part I serious and violent crimes: aggravated assault, arson, burglary, criminal homicide, forcible rape, grand theft auto, larceny theft and robbery.
-Sheriff’s Department also includes a variable to identify crimes as “gang-related” however it is not clear how consistently it is defined and reported.
+TPI receives monthly crime data from the Pomona Police Department (PPD) and downloads publicly available data from the Los Angeles County Sheriff’s Department.
+This includes Part I serious and violent crimes: aggravated assault, criminal homicide, forcible rape, and robbery.